project8/psyllid/documentation/validation_log.rst

 * tf_roach_receiver optionally always starts on a t packet
     * prior behavior was to start with the next packet received when unpaused; this feature adds a config option which will discard frequency data until the first time data is received (thus ensuring, in principle, that the output is always a matched pair)
     * documentation in doxygen output and node_configuration.rst
+* batch_executor control class
+    * allows a list of actions to be provided within the master configuration, which specifies a sequence of actions to execute at startup
+    * control system modified to allow batch-only mode if the amqp configuration has `make-connection: false`, which will exit after completing batch commands
+    * NOTE: currently does not do anything other than print return codes from commands, would be nice to upgrade to check those codes and crash if a command fails
+    * tested using a configuration file which configures and uses a frequency mask trigger and event builder

 Fixes:
 ''''''

 Version: 1.3.1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~